-To start with, numerals are those symbols which represent a number.
+To start with, numerals are those symbols that represent a number.
 Numerals also include words.

-Another rule suggests that words should be used for numbers from one to hundred, one to ten and any other combination of numbers which can be written with two or more words.
+Another rule suggests that words should be used for numbers from one to hundred, one to ten, and any other combination of numbers that can be written with two or more words.

 Normally, people who write business or other procedural documents tend to use numerals.
-On the other hand people who don’t write technical documents tend to write the words for the numbers.
-Apart from this there are many other ways to writing numbers in sentences, but the gist of it all is to choose a writing style and stick to it.
+On the other hand, people who don’t write technical documents tend to write the words for the numbers.
+Apart from this, there are many other ways of writing numbers in sentences, but the gist of it all is to choose a writing style and stick to it.

-Following are some guidelines on writing numbers in sentences which are universally accepted.
+Following are some guidelines on writing numbers in sentences that are universally accepted.

 In this case, when you are writing numbers that are next to each other, write words for one of them and a numeral for the other.
 This makes reading a lot easier.
 Here is an example: